 EarthScope (more info) is a community of scientists conducting multidisciplinary research across the Earth sciences utilizing the freely accessible data collected and maintained by EarthScope facilities.
 EarthScope is also an in-depth collaboration between scientists and educators bringing the excitement of cutting-edge Earth science research into classrooms, museums and parks.
 Below, you will find links into various parts of the EarthScope site where you can find information, data, and materials that can help you create teaching activities related to the Deep Earth.

-The EarthScope Data Portal provides a means for students, researchers and others interested in scientific data to simultaneously explore EarthScope's various instrument networks, as well as seamlessly download data from multiple stations and instrument types.
+The EarthScope Data Portal ( This site may be offline. ) provides a means for students, researchers and others interested in scientific data to simultaneously explore EarthScope's various instrument networks, as well as seamlessly download data from multiple stations and instrument types.
 Their Data Access page also has links to other ways of obtaining EarthScope data.

 Research and Products

 Users can access EarthScope Research via the website.
 Collections include Data, Maps, Funded Projects, Scientific Publications and more.
 There are also collections of different products:

 - EarthScope Science Products : Data Products, Complimentary Data, Active Field Programs

 - LiDAR imagery based on EarthScope data are available for use in Google Earth via the OpenTopo website.

 - EarthScope Visualizations: Visualizations of EarthScope instrument deployment, observations, and science results developed by scientist and educators.

 - EarthScope Voyager Jr.: Special edition of the Jules Vern Voyager Jr. tool developed to highlight EarthScope science for educational audiences